opendocsg/slw-judgments-backfill/2001_SGHC_188/report.md

 An objection raised by Mr Wee was that such a substitution should not be made in this appeal, as it would cause prejudice to the appellant.
 The offence of abetment by conspiracy, argued Mr Wee, was materially different from a charge involving s 34 of the Penal Code.

-The issue of prejudice in cases such as the present was dealt with in **Jimina Jacee d/o CD Athananasius v PP** [2000] 1 SLR 205.
+The issue of prejudice in cases such as the present was dealt with in **Jimina Jacee d/o CD Athananasius v PP** <span class="citation">[2000] 1 SLR 205</span>.
 In that case, I held (at 218) that prejudice will generally not arise if substitution of the conviction under one offence for a conviction under another will not affect the substance of the evidence given in the proceedings below, and if the defence advanced in the trial below, if believed, would be a complete answer to the offence as substituted.

 In the present case, the appellant`s defence was that he was never party to Wong`s plan to cheat the government, and that there were explanations for his dubious acts subsequent to the payment of the $220,000 to Eng Tat`s account.
 If this defence were true, it would be a complete answer to a charge of abetment of Wong`s plan by conspiracy.
 However, the facts of this case showed quite clearly that the defence was unfounded.
 The trial judge made a clear finding of fact that prior to the submission of the fraudulent 20th progress claim, the appellant and Wong did enter into an agreement to cheat the Ministry.
 It was therefore my view that the appellant would suffer no prejudice from the proposed substitution.